enriquebelarte/kmm-labs-v1.1/README.md

 We might need to remove an existing in-tree module before loading an out-of-tree one.
 Some use cases may be including the addition of more features, fixes, or patches to the out-of-tree module for the same driver, as well as encountering incompatibilities between the in-tree and out-of-tree modules.

-To achieve this we can remove in-tree modules just adding `inTreeModuleToRemove: <NameoftheModule>` :
+To achieve this we can remove in-tree modules just adding `inTreeModuleToRemove: <NameoftheModule>`.
+In our example we wil remove `joydev` module which is the standard in-tree driver for joysticks and similar devices:

 ```yaml
     ---